jandre3397/CS-499/narratives/README.md

 # Narratives

-This folder contains my **written milestone narratives** and reflections from the CS-499 capstone course.
+This folder contains my narratived from the CS-499 capstone course projects.